MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitaddphysicalconnections.md

 ### -param Circuit

-An existing ACXCIRCUIT circuit object.
+An existing ACXCIRCUIT object.
 For more information, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Connections